 I am sure there are plenty more myths that need busting about dissociative identity disorder.
 However, I hope the ones above and their rebuttals have helped.

-Dissociative identity disorder will continue to be a controversial diagnosis until better methods and more examining of the brain occurs.
-Interestingly, there are papers out there that describe how using fMRI studies, they have found differences in the brains of those with DID opposed to those who do not (Hoshino, 2016) (Reinders, et al. 2019).
+Dissociative identity disorder will continue to be a controversial diagnosis until better methods of examining the brain occur.
+Interestingly, there are papers out there that describe how using fMRI studies, they have found differences in the brains of those with DID as opposed to those who do not.